For creating a virtual machine, the VirtualMachine resource is used. Its parameters allow you to configure:

 EOF

-resource, run the following command:
+resource is created, run the command:

 d8 k get vm -w